Kyl67899/Kyl67899/README.md

     <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=C80D0D&random=false&width=435&lines=Hi%2C+My+name+is+Kyle;This+is+my+github" alt="Typing SVG" /></a>
 </div>

 A frontend developer that have extensive knowledge in frontend technologies exhausting in developing multiple web applications.
 Currently a student learning frontend, backend, DSA, Machine Learning, Data Science, Python, and Java.
-I am knowledgeable and proficient in various programming languages such as HTML/CSS, tailwindcss, bootstrap, JS, React, Python, and SQL.
+I am knowledgeable and proficient in various programming languages such as HTML/CSS, tailwindcss, bootstrap, JS, Next, Python, and SQL.
 I am looking for an entry-level position as a web developer, software engineer, software developer, and frontend developer. 📫 I am reachable by email at
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdxmpiDHenlrbWc-Hl6aKJreHyhqwzWYA6CCC6tzkGbzGRLng/viewform">Hire a Developer</a> or on 👯 discord: sedev99 or by phone I am always open to team projects and freelancing. **** If you want to see the code let me know and I will grant access to the repos.

 ![Visitor Count](https://profile-counter.glitch.me/{kyl67899}/count.svg)